devcarlosperez/the-lord-of-the-rings-project/README.md

 This project is a comprehensive and interactive wiki dedicated to the world of J.R.R.
 Tolkien's *The Lord of the Rings*.
 It provides detailed information about the characters, places, events, and lore that shape the legendary Middle-earth.

+You can visit the live project here: [Lord of the Rings Wiki](lord-of-the-rings-4444a.web.app)

 ## Getting Started

 1. Clone this project in a new folder: ```git clone https://github.com/devcarlosperez/the-lorg-of-the-rings-project```